The next step is to create a local copy of the remote repo by cloning it.

 When configuring remotes for a Git repository, the following naming conventions are commonly used:

 origin: The repository that you cloned from is usually given the remote nameorigin.
 Git sets this remote name automatically when you clone a repository (but you can change it to something else).upstream: In fork-based workflows, the repository you forked from is often added as a second remote namedupstream.
 This name is not created by Git automatically; it is a convention chosen by developers.
-Some use more specific name for this, for example,team-repo.
+Some teams use a more specific name for this, such asteam-repo.

-Separately from remote names, the term 'upstream' is also used informally to describe the direction of duplication between repositories.
+Separately from remote names, the term 'upstream' is also used informally to describe the relationship between an original repository and its duplicates.
 When one repository is created by duplicating another (for example, by forking or cloning), the original repository is said to be upstream of the duplicate.

 Example: